VictoriaMuellerNYU/PREVIA/README.md

 The `demo/` dataset is provided to verify that the pipeline installs and runs correctly.
 It is not intended to reproduce the quantitative results reported in the paper.

+Requests for access to the clinical dataset can be directed to `katharina.schultebraucks@nyulangone.org`.

+---

+## Code usage
 The code is released for non-commercial research purposes only; any use of the code or derivative works must cite the present study.

-Requests for access to the clinical dataset can be directed to `katharina.schultebraucks@nyulangone.org`.

 ---